refraction-ray/iastu-hpc2-manual/administrators/hardwares/README.md

 Intel XEON Gold 5120 14 cores 28 threads * 2

-128G DDR4 memory
+128G DDR4 memory for [c1 - c3, c9], 256G DDR4 memory for [c4-c7], 512G DDR4 memory for c8

 512G SSD

 #### extra specs

-for c8, we have two extra 4T HDD (as hardware raid1), and for c9, we have two extra RTX2080Ti GPU cards
+for c8, we have two extra 4T HDD (as hardware raid1)

+ for c9, we have two extra RTX2080Ti GPU cards and 6 extra 8T HDD (as hardware raid5)

 #### misc